Office of School Improvement

 Kimberly Livengood joined SREB as a school improvement instructional coach in July 2019, bringing more than 25 years of teaching experience at the high school level in North Carolina and Tennessee.
 She began her work with SREB as a math consultant.
 She earned her National Board Certification, her certification in Teaching the Gifted, and her endorsement to teach AP Calculus while teaching in North Carolina.

 Kim holds a Bachelor’s of Arts degree from the University of North Carolina at Greensboro.
-She lives in Tennessee.
+She lives in North Carolina.